aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 deployment ID.
 This value can be used to test this solution, as shown below.

 Test script is based on [curl](https://everything.curl.dev/get) and [jq](https://jqlang.github.io/jq/download/).
-Make sure you have installed them locally before executing below described command.
+Make sure to have them installed locally before executing below described command...

 Starting at the ROOT level of this repository, run the following command: